-Where to find a Gold Chicken Egg in 'Resident Evil 4 Remake'
+Where to find the Gold Chicken Egg in Resident Evil 4 Remake

 Here’s where to find the Gold Chicken Egg in Resident Evil 4 Remake, and what you’ll get for trading it into the Merchant.

-To track down the Gold Chicken Egg in Resident Evil 4 Remake you will need to explore the lake area of the map.
+To get the Gold Chicken Egg in Resident Evil 4 Remake you will need to explore the lake area of the map.
 There is a small piece of land to the east of the lake (shown on the map above), where you can dock your boat.
 This area is filled with chickens, and plenty of white and brown eggs.
 Look at the back of this area and you’ll see the Gold Chicken Egg on the ground.
 Pick it up and head back to the Merchant.

 Trading this Gold Chicken Egg to the Merchant will reward you with Spinels.
 These are used the Trade menu to gain access to exclusive items like new cases, weapons, and even the Red9 Stock.